glory-violet/mainworkingdirectory/README.md

 ## PART-5 Creating an S3 bucket and configuring it as the destination for MongoDB backups from EC2 _Tutorial:
 #### About Amazon Simple Storage Service:
 > Amazon S3 (Simple Storage Service) is a highly scalable and secure object storage service provided by Amazon Web Services (AWS) for storing and retrieving data, often used for backup, data archiving, and serving static assets for websites and applications.
+To know more, visit [Amazon S3 Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)

 #### Use Case:
 > Creating an S3 bucket serves as the destination for storing MongoDB backups.
 S3 offers scalable, secure, and durable object storage, making it an ideal choice for backup storage.